 BLUETTI AC500 is Finally Available on Canadian Official Store & Amazon

-/EIN News/ -- OTTAWA, Ontario, Feb.
-13, 2023 (GLOBE NEWSWIRE) -- BLUETTI AC500 has eventually raised $11 million on Indiegogo, breaking another record in BLUETTI's history.
+TORONTO, Feb.
+13, 2023 /CNW/ -- BLUETTI AC500 has eventually raised $11 million on Indiegogo, breaking another record in BLUETTI's history.
 As of January, the AC500 and its expansion battery B300S have hit the shelves of Canadian online store and Amazon.
-Although sharing many parallels with the first modular model AC300, the AC500 goes far beyond with a bunch of improvements that make it outshine most competitors in the solar generator market.

 Charge Safer, Last Longer